algotables/Algorand-Intro-Bootcamp/README.md

 # Intro To Algorand

-This is a fork of the "Intro to Algorand" bootcamp content.
+My fork of the "Intro to Algorand" bootcamp content.